patrikx3/redis-ui/README.md

 ## Releases
 https://github.com/patrikx3/redis-ui/releases

-# Start up with a server
+# Start up with a server or via a browser and NodeJs/NPM
 [Start up with a server readme](artifacts/readme/start-up-server.md)

 # To create your own certificate